The oral glucose tolerance test measures the body’s ability in glucose metabolism and clearing excess glucose in the bloodstream.

 An OGTT is most commonly preferred to check for diabetes that happens during pregnancy (gestational diabetes).

-What is the Oral glucose tolerance?
+What is Oral glucose tolerance?

-Normal, pre-diabetes, diabetes OGTT blood glucose level
+Healthy, prediabetes, diabetes OGTT blood glucose level

 Oral glucose tolerance test is useful to diagnose diabetes, as well as provides additional information about the body’s ability to metabolize blood glucose.
-Higher OGTT values are likely to reflect diet, lifestyle problems and problems of insulin functioning.
+Higher OGTT values are likely to reflect diet, lifestyle problems, and problems of insulin functioning.